Teaching Stories, part 16: The Good Way of the Warrior

 - Zhaawano Giizhik

 Aaniin, boozhoo!
 Today's blog post is warriors.
 It's about wolves, bears, lynx, martens, sun dancers, water walkers, and ordinary people.
 And also about the jewelry making technique of overlay.
-The story features, among other things, two old Anishinaabe songs, a poem and two paintings by Simone McLeod, a -- truly iconic -- canvas by the late Anishinini artist Carl Ray, and, in conclusion, a sterling silver belt buckle and bolo tie of my own making; all connected by a shared theme: ogichidaa mino-bimaadiziwin, the good way of the warrior.
+The story features, among other things, two old Anishinaabe songs, a poem and two paintings by Simone McLeod, a -- truly iconic -- canvas by the late Anishinini artist Carl Ray, two illustrations by me of the wolf and the lynx in the star world, and, in conclusion, a sterling silver belt buckle and bolo tie of my own making; all connected by a shared theme: ogichidaa mino-bimaadiziwin, the good way of the warrior.
 Today we will try to find an answer to a question that is asked often: what is the definition of a warrior, and: what does it take to become one?
 And: what do Ma'iingan the Wolf, Makwa the Bear, Bizhiw the Lynx, and Waabizheshi the Marten have to do with being a warrior?
 Let's start off by saying that, in traditional Anishinaabe society, a warrior status is something that a person should not lightly or vainly identify himself or herself with.
 Being an ogichidaa (literally: his/her big heart; a big- or brave-hearted person) is a status that must be earned and recognized.* It is not a badge of honor that one can give himself, but an honor that has to be bestowed by the People as a whole, by the gichi-aya'aag (Elders) or by the Mideg, the spiritual men and woman of our Medicine Lodges.

 ~~ A TEACHING ABOUT MAIINGAN, THE WOLF ~~